-7 Pretty Plants That Repel Bugs
+7 Indoor and Outdoor Plants That Repel Bugs

 The sun is shining, you’ve got a glass of rosé in your hand and you’re breaking in that outdoor furniture for the first time this season.
 Everything is pretty wonderful except for one teeny-tiny little thing.
 Make that 12 little things—a swarm of mosquitoes buzzing around your head.
 Not to mention the gnats.
 And are those ants?
 While you could pick up some insect spray, there are more natural—and far prettier—alternatives out there.
 Here, seven beautiful plants that repel bugs just by existing.